Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 Commit-reveal requires that a specific secret be revealed at some point for verification.
 A signature scheme provides a lot more flexibility for keeping the secret(s) secure.

+---

+# TODO

+##### Some things that I think are currently lacking:

+* More gasometer
+* Various ways to call a contract
+* Transactions
+* Non-transactions (view calls / RPC queries)
+* Solidity modifiers
+* revert (raise in Vyper)
+* Ether denominations (and esp. talk about advantages of integer math)
+* Precompiles (original ones, plus what moonbeam has done?)
+* link to Ethernaut, etc.
+* checksum cases
+* Loops - introduce in solidity but cover in more depth with vyper (no inf loops)

+##### And some that I will probably leave out of scope
+* Assembly
+* ABI explanation, this is potentially a big (and dry?) topic
+* call data